osmankalyoncu2/next-app-template/README.md

 ## What’s OpenAI used for?

-This template uses OpenAI for a Search feature that allows a user to search for stuff in your app.
+This template uses OpenAI for a Support feature that allows a user to search for help using documentation available in your app.

-Generally, it’s really useful for most use-cases so it was added as a default feature to showcase how you can implement it.
+Generally, it’s really useful for many use-cases so it was added as a default feature to showcase how you can implement it.

 ### Supabase Setup